mariscript/platemate/journals/natalie.md

 - completed update for accounts
 - was able to get a call back from Yelp using the imported YelpAPI, had to make two separate files in both queries and routers as well as added to the yaml file
-- each person had their own unique YelpAPI key and made their own keys file in queries, also added file to gitignore so that it wouldn't show up publicly
+- each person had their own unique YelpAPI key and made their own keys file in queries, also added file to gitignore so that it won't show up publicly
+- modified url with addition of filters to YelpAPI to make calls

 # Week 2